← Back to Field Notes

 The Beginning of Multi-Model Thinking

-Instead of relying on a single model for every task, it is often more effective to choose models based on what you are trying to accomplish.
+Instead of relying on a single model, it is often more effective to choose models based on the task.

 Model routing is the practice of selecting the most appropriate AI model for each task instead of using a single model for everything.

-For example, smaller and faster models are often a better fit for simple or high-volume tasks.
+Smaller and faster models are often better for simple or high-volume tasks.
 More capable models are better suited for complex reasoning.
 Some models are stronger for coding, while others are better for real-time information.

-This approach reflects a shift toward treating models as components within a system rather than as a single solution.
+This reflects a shift toward treating models as components within a system rather than a single solution.

 What’s Next

-Now that the role of models is clear, the next step is to look at how the interface layer shapes the experience.
-This is where the same model can feel completely different depending on the tool you are using.
+Now that the role of models is clear, the next step is to look at how interfaces shape the experience—how the same model can feel completely different depending on the tool you use.